Jakobimatrix/efficient_cpp/basics/keywords.md

 ## const Variable
-A `const` variable does not change its value but is defined at runtime.
+A `const` variable does not change its value and is defined at runtime.
-**Mark all variables `const` which do not change there value through there lifetime.**
+**Mark all variables `const` which do not change value throughout their lifetime.**
 This helps the compiler to optimise your code.

 ## consteval Function